mulesoft-assets/template-sfdc2sfdc-account-aggregation/README.md

 ### As destination of data

-There are no particular considerations for this Anypoint Template regarding Siebel as data destination.
+There are no particular considerations for this Anypoint Template regarding Salesforce as data destination.

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Salesforce Account Aggregation running.
+Simple steps to get Salesforce Org to Org Account Aggregation running.
 See below.

 ## Running on premise <a name="runonopremise"/>